zack/slackbot/README.md

 1. Create a directory for the bot and then run `git clone` from inside this directory.
 The parent repo will hold the databases and some logs.
 1. Inside the git repo: `$ npm install`
 1. Finish filling out `.env` with `SLACK_SIGNING_TOKEN` and `SLACK_BOT_TOKEN`.
+1. You can also add the `SLACK_USER_TOKEN` if you want to use the feature for incrementing a channel name (you probably don't).
 1. Grant the necessary permissions (see above) under "Scopes > Bot Token Scopes" at https://api.slack.com/apps/SOMETHING/oauth?
 1. Enable and subscribe to the appropriate events (see above) at https://api.slack.com/apps/SOMETHING/event-subscriptions?
 1. For development, run `$ npm start run`.